department-of-veterans-affairs/va.gov-team/products/health-care/checkin/research/veteran-facing/mvp-usability/conversation-guide.md

 Before we start, a few things I want to mention:

 * This entire session should take no longer than 30 minutes.
 I want to be sure not to keep you much longer, so I may occasionally prompt you with the next question or topic.
 * In this session, we want to hear your honest opinions.
 We are not testing your ability.
-We want to hear your thoughts on a possible new way to check-in.
+We want to hear your thoughts on a possible new way to let your doctor know that you have arrived for your appointment.
 I will not be offended by any opinions you express, and I welcome your feedback.
 * During this session, we'll be doing two things:
-  * First, I'll start by asking you a few questions about your past experience check-in for VA medical appointments.
+  * First, I'll start by asking you a few questions about your past experiences.
-  * For the second half of the session, I'll send you a link to a prototype that one of our teams created to explain a new way to check-in.
+  * For the second half of the session, I'll send you a link to a prototype that one of our teams created to explain a new way to let your doctor know that you have arrived.
 * If for any reason and at any time you want to stop the session, please let me know.
 * Are you comfortable if I record my screen and audio as we talk today?
 We use the recordings to confirm that we have captured your opinions accurately.
 The recordings are destroyed after we complete analysis, and none of your comments will be attributed to you directly.
   * If yes: Once I start recording, I am going to confirm that you are ok with me recording this session once more.